 “For you are our Father, though Abraham does not know us, and Israel does not acknowledge us; you, O Lord, are our Father, our Redeemer from of old is your name.”(Isaiah 63:16)

-The Son— “No temptation has overtaken you except what is common to mankind.
+The Son says, “No temptation has overtaken you except what is common to humanity.
 And God is faithful; he will not let you be tempted beyond what you can bear.
 But when you are tempted, he will also provide a way out so that you can endure it.”
 (1 Cor.
 10:13).

 “I am the way and the truth and the life.
 No one comes to the Father except through me.”
 (John 14:6)

 Holy Spirit—Holy Spirit, I come to You.
-I welcome You “I keep asking that the God of our Lord Jesus Christ, the glorious Father, may give you the Spirit of wisdom and revelation, so that you may know him better.”
-“I pray that the eyes of your heart may be enlightened in order that you may know the hope to which he has called you, the riches of his glorious inheritance in his holy people,” (Eph.
+I welcome You “I keep asking that the God of our Lord Jesus Christ, the glorious Father, may give you the Spirit of wisdom and revelation so that you may know him better.”
+“I pray that the eyes of your heart may be enlightened so that you may know the hope to which he has called you, the riches of his glorious inheritance in his holy people” (Eph.
 1:17,18).

-Use the above Scripture as prayer and add your sincere thoughts in it and experience how the work of the Holy Spirit starts working within you.
-To be born again, you have to accept Jesus Christ with all your heart as your personal savior.
+Use the above Scripture as prayer and add your sincere thoughts to it and experience how the work of the Holy Spirit starts working within you.
+To be born again, you must accept Jesus Christ with all your heart as your personal Savior.
 You must confess Jesus as Lord and believe that He is.

 Say Yes to Jesus If you are ready to accept him— with sincere prayer; meditate on this and feel the instant change in your feelings.
 God listens to prayer with a contrite heart.

-“Father, I know that I have offended you in breaking your laws and not doing what you want me to do, your purpose, and the will that must be done in my life.
-I know that I have separated my life from you by continually sinning, by doing the things that you don’t want me to do I am truly sorry, my LORD, my God and my Father in heaven and now I ask your forgiveness and help me walk away from my sinful life and be reconciled again with you.
-I believe that Your Son, Jesus Christ died for my sins, buried and was resurrected from the dead, and now alive and will live forevermore, He will take part in the coming judgment and reign the earth with his saints— the elects.
+“Father, I know I have offended you by breaking your laws and not doing what you want me to do, your purpose, and the will that must be done in my life.
+I know that I have separated my life from you by continually sinning and doing things that you don’t want me to d.o I am truly sorry, my LORD, my God, and my Father in heaven, and now I ask your forgiveness and help me walk away from my sinful life and be reconciled again.
+I believe that Your Son, Jesus Christ, died for my sins, was buried and was resurrected from the dead, and is now alive and will live forever; He will take part in the coming judgment and reign the earth with his saints— the elects.

 Personal Prayer of Acceptance

-Thank you Jesus for accepting this invitation as it is written in Mark 11:24—“Therefore I tell you, all things whatever you pray and ask for, believe that you have received them, and you shall have them…” And also you said in John 14:14—“And I will do whatever you ask in my name, so that the Father may be glorified in the Son.
-Thank you again Jesus for your word of acceptance.
-In the name of the Father and of the Son, and of the Holy Spirit.
+Thank you, Jesus, for accepting this invitation as it is written in Mark 11:24—“Therefore I tell you, all things whatever you pray and ask for, believe that you have received them, and you shall have them…” And also, you said in John 14:14—“And I will do whatever you ask in my name, so that the Father may be glorified in the Son.
+Thank you again, Jesus, for your word of acceptance.
+In the name of the Father, Son, and Holy Spirit.
 All glory is yours now and forever.
 Amen.”

 Congratulations!
 Welcome to the family of God!